American Family Field

 Barhotel Shuttle Parking Pickupdropoff Area

-Finally, many but not all shuttles require tickets to return from American Family Field to the bar.
-This is done so the bar does not strand its customers at American Family Field, and also to make sure priority is being given to those customers that spent money at their bar before the game.
+–Many, but not all, shuttles require tickets to return from American Family Field to the bar.
+This is done so the bar does not strand its customers at American Family Field, and also to make sure priority is being given to those customers who spent money at their bar before the game.

 TSI TIP: With the above said, you don’t necessarily have to grab the same shuttle you rode in with on the way out.
 Some shuttles don’t have any means of verifying this outside of those that issue tickets (and even then, it’s often a matter of priority).
-So if you want to check out a new bar or area after the game, you can try to hop on whichever shuttle takes you closest to your destination – just remember they will be located in their respective pickup/dropoff zone.
-Those that do use tickets or wristbands may still allow you to ride if you ask politely (though they may ask you to wait for ticketed customers to board first).
-Should they allow you to do this… be kind and tip the shuttle driver well.
-(You should tip them anyway, but it’s even more recommended in this scenario.)
+So if you want to check out a new bar or area after the game, you can try to hop on whichever shuttle takes you closest to your destination.
+Those which do use tickets or wristbands may still allow you to ride if you ask politely (though they may ask you to wait for ticketed customers to board first).
+Should they allow you to do this … be kind and tip the shuttle driver well.
+(You should tip them anyway, but it’s even more recommended in this scenario).
 Shuttles are a complimentary service and we feel the bars that provide this incredibly handy option deserve to be rewarded for their efforts.

 TSI Bonus tip for bar shuttles: Some bars provide shuttles to more than just Brewers games.
 Some also provide transit to events at American Family Field, some to Bucks games, and better yet, if you happen to come late in baseball season, we know of at least one (Jack’s American Pub) that also offers coach buses with a tailgate package for Lambeau Field.